 If you like what you hear, just keep on reading!

-Top 10 Jaw-Dropping Christmas Spending Facts
+Top 10 Christmas Spending Statistics for 2021

 - Women spend 20 hours, on average, shopping for Christmas presents.

-Worldwide Christmas Stats to Get You Started
+Worldwide Christmas Spending Statistics to Get You Started

 1. Brits spend 40% more than other European consumers.

-2020 estimates show that the average UK gift budget is around $743, which is a lot more than the average European consumer.
+The average amount spent on Christmas in 2020 was around $743, which is a lot more than the average European consumer.
 What’s more, chocolate, cosmetics, and perfume top the list of choices for adults, whereas books and sportswear are the most common gifts for children.

-7. The average UK household spends an additional £800 (around $1052) each December.
+6. The average UK household spends an additional £740 (around $1,021) each December.